 “At least I know where I am, Keating,” I said, softly.
 “I’m about four hundred meters from the edge of the A Shau Valley.
 Marines who’ve gone in there call it the Valley of No Return.
-The reason it’s called the Valley of No Return is because the man who goes in is not the one who comes out.
+The reason it’s called the Valley of No Return is that the man who goes in is not the one who comes out.
 Tonight you’re going to experience your first full contact combat.
 You don’t seem afraid, and that’s to your credit.
 Tomorrow morning I’ll come find you and if you’re not huddled in a puddle of terror then it’ll be because you’re dead.”

-Keating stood wavering a bit in front of me, maybe from the slight wind I thought.
+Keating stood wavering a bit in front of me, maybe from the slight wind, I thought.
 He didn’t say anything but he didn’t leave either.

 “You’re not in Kansas anymore, Dorothy, so trot on back and inform Casey that he needs to haul ass off of the high ground if wants to avoid getting a Purple Heart and being bagged up in the morning.
 Seeing me is the least of his problems.”